QUIET WEATHER THROUGH THE END OF SEPTEMBER

 Your First Alert Weather Forecast:

-Sunshine will mix with some high clouds at times through the midday.
-But in general, skies will be brighter today than what we saw yesterday.
-Temperatures will be about as warm as yesterday.
+We’ve seen some patchy lake-effect clouds this morning.
+They will continue to disappear as we head into the afternoon...
+Otherwise, skies will be brighter compared to what we saw yesterday at this time.
+Temperatures are about as warm as yesterday.
 Look for highs in the low to middle 70s inland, with upper 60s closer to the lakeshore and the Upper Michigan border.
-A northeast wind may be a little gusty through this afternoon, but otherwise, today’s weather looks nice.
+Our northeast wind is a little gusty, but in general, today’s weather looks nice.

 There’s more nice weather ahead this week as a bubble of high pressure sits over the Great Lakes.
 We’ll be basking in bright sunshine for the next few days with more highs in the 70s.